ijmeals/maybe96/table-of-contents/the-tenets.md

 (h) practical

-(10) consistency in following tenants
+(10) consistency in following tenets

 all standalone things, i think

+from there other things can be derived or built upon

-accountability comes from a and b at the very least
+like accountability comes from a and b at the very least